 7. Funded by the National Institute of Health (NIH)

 National Institute of Health (NIH) requires all manuscripts accepted for publication on or after April 7, 2008 which report research, that is funded in whole or in part by the NIH, to be submitted into PubMed Central (PMC).
-If you are funded by NIH, we are happy to assist you in depositing the author's published version of your article in the repository PubMed Central.
+If you are funded by NIH, we would help you to deposit the author's published version of your article in the repository PubMed Central.

 8. Editorial Process and Peer-Review

-Journal of Biological Regulators and Homeostatic Agents adopts double-blind peer review.
-Once a manuscript passes the initial checks, it will be assigned to at least two independent experts for peer-review.
-Journal of Biological Regulators and Homeostatic Agents Journal editors will check to make sure there are no conflicts of interest before contacting reviewers, and will not consider those with competing interests.
+Journal editors of Journal of Biological Regulators and Homeostatic Agents will check to ensure that there are no conflicts of interest before contacting reviewers, and will not consider those with competing interests.
 Reviewers are asked to declare any conflicts of interest before reviewing any submitted manuscript.
-More information, please see Editorial Process.
+For more information, please refer to Editorial Process.

-9. English Editing and Reformatting on Submitted Articles
+9. Reformatting and Language Editing on Submitted Articles

-Submitted papers should be well formatted and use good English.
-We recommend authors use English editing service prior to publication or during revisions.
-If you have used English editing service, please provide a copy certificate to the Editorial Office.
+Submitted papers should be well formatted and written in clear, concise English.
+We recommend authors use language editing service prior to publication or during revisions.
+If you have used language editing service, please provide a copy certificate to the Editorial Office.

 10. Discounts for Authors